cisprague/Astro.IQ/docs/_posts/2017-03-16-Using-Ballistic-Guesses.md

 #### Soft Landing?

-The lander not only met its target position, but it also landed softly as specified.
+The lander not only met its *target position*, but it also landed softly, meeting its *target velocity* as desired.

 ```python
 # Soft landing